tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/document-data/readme-best-practices.md

 - Providing a directory structure overview makes it easier for users to navigate your repository.

-- Examples of well-crafted README files ar a great source inspiration for creating your own.
+- Examples of well-crafted README files ar a great source of inspiration for creating your own.

 {{% /summary %}}